-- 4. All Market goats will be required to have horns tipped to the diameter of a dime, no sharp points allowed.
-All Dairy goats must follow breed standard requirements.
-Removal of horns is not allowed on fairgrounds. - 5.
-All sexually intact Goats must have flock identification ear tags or tattoos for Scrapies that list their flock of origin.
-See the Colorado Department of Agriculture Fact Sheet at their website, www.colorado.gov/ag. - Dairy Goat show utilizes ADGA rules.
-Any Doe 24 months of age or over that has never freshened shall not be shown - 7.
+- 1. Market Goat date of birth must be after December 1 of the previous year - 2.
+Market goats must be carrying all milk teeth in normal positions. - All sexually intact Goats must have flock identification ear tags or tattoos for Scrapies that list their flock of origin.
+See the Colorado Department of Agriculture Fact Sheet at their website, www.colorado.gov/ag. - 4.
+Dairy Goat show utilizes ADGA rules.
+Any Doe 24 months of age or over that has never freshened shall not be shown. - 5.
 All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations